[Minor revision–posted 12/20/19 (replaces 6/22/18 edition)]

 PURPOSE: The purpose of this Operating Policy/Procedure (OP) is to enable more students to participate in TTU international center programs by ensuring that those programs are:

-2. In conformity with standards of safety and responsibility in study abroad as established by recognized international education professional organizations (e.g., NAFSA: Association for International Educators; the Forum on Education Abroad); Diversity Abroad; the Texas Higher Education Coordinating Board, the Texas Administrative Code, and TTU operating policies and procedures; and
+2. In conformity with standards of safety and responsibility in study abroad as established by recognized international education professional organizations (e.g., NAFSA: Association of International Educators; the Forum on Education Abroad); Diversity Abroad; the Texas Higher Education Coordinating Board, the Texas Administrative Code, and TTU operating policies and procedures; and

 3. Operated by all TTU academic units in a manner that meets certain operation and program standards.